-A rather fine, cast-aluminium changewheel guard was shown in the maker's publicity pictures, but this feature was an extra, and all the examples seen by the writer have been without it.
+Although a rather fine, cast-aluminium changewheel guard was shown in the maker's publicity pictures, this feature was an extra and examples of the EW seen by the writer have been without it.
 Because a "full nut" was fitted to the apron, the operator was involved in much twirling of the leadscrew handwheel to move the carriage along the bed.
 Both top and cross slide were fitted with micrometer dials (which could not be zeroed) calibrated at 0.001" intervals and with the top slide marked to show rotation every 5 degrees.

 A limited number of accessories was available including a miniature vertical milling slide, a T-slotted 6" x 4" boring table, bed-raiser feet, a changewheel guard and a neat countershaft unit with the belt tension set by a simple push-bar with a knurled-edge, round nut running on a threaded rod.